Macrometacorp/docs/docs/cep/getting-started-stream-workers.md

 Validate the stream worker for syntax errors before saving.
 If valid, then the system returns `True`.

+The stream worker shown below reads data from a collection and publishes it to a stream.

 <Tabs groupId="operating-systems">
 <TabItem value="py" label="Python SDK">